 One thing you can not avoid is an encounter with the great Mississippi River while visiting New Orleans.
-The French Quarters goes right into.
+The French Quarters go right into.
 Seafood is practically a staple of New Orleans and Louisiana’s cuisine.
-Strolling along the river walk is a must do.
+Strolling along the river walk is a must-do.

 The Natchez Steamboat is without a doubt the most historic of them all.